Surfer12/MergeSortGradleV1/Docs/Assignment/PDFs/CurrentWorkingTree/Cis232_ryan_oates.md

 3. **Efficiency of Merging**:
    - The traversal method used in linked lists allows for efficient merging since we can adjust pointers rather than copying data.
 This reduces the overhead associated with memory allocation and copying, making the process faster and more memory-efficient.
    - The recursive nature of Merge Sort means that as we break down the list, we can merge back together in a way that respects the order of elements, leveraging the linked list's structure to maintain efficiency.

-In conclusion, the traversal method required for linked lists complements the recursive approach of Merge Sort, allowing for efficient merging without the need for random access, which is inherently more complex and resource-intensive in this context.
+   - The traversal method required for linked lists complements the recursive approach of Merge Sort, allowing for efficient merging without the need for random access, which is inherently more complex and resource-intensive in this context.

 - **Traversal Requirement**: In a linked list, each element (node) contains a reference (or pointer) to the next node.
 To access a specific element, we must start from the head of the list and follow the pointers sequentially until we reach the desired node.
 This traversal is inherently linear in time complexity, O(n), as opposed to the constant time complexity, O(1), for accessing elements in an array.